brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

   <span class="caption">Image: <a href="https://pixabay.com/users/ben-rock-7352082/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3038657">Ben Rock</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3038657">Pixabay</a></span>
 ---

-{{% yellowBox %}}**Acknowledgment**: This is based on, and an attempted homage to, "[It's The Future](https://circleci.com/blog/its-the-future/)" by Paul Biggar and the admittedly derivative "[How it feels to learn JavaScript in 2016](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f)" by Jose Aguinaga.
-I do **not** pretend this is in the originals’ amazing league.{{% /yellowBox %}}
+**Acknowledgment**: This is based on, and an attempted homage to, "[It's The Future](https://circleci.com/blog/its-the-future/)" by Paul Biggar and the admittedly derivative "[How it feels to learn JavaScript in 2016](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f)" by Jose Aguinaga.
+I do **not** pretend this is in the originals’ amazing league.
+{.yellowBox}

 Hey, thanks for taking my call during your lunch hour.
 I hope you can help me with a personal website project I have in mind.
 Jeannie told me you'd be the right person to ask in her group.